These instructions provide the steps you should take if you are changing the Server (SQL Server databases).

 - Can the workstation get through the firewall to see the SQL Server (turn it off and see if you can get through)

 - Are you using the 32bit version of the ODBC drivers (on a 64bit OS)

 - Are the DSN= and DSNWORK= settings correct in the SPM.INI file

-- If the mdb= setting can’t be found, check that you have created a Shared Directory on the server (see 4.a)
+- If the mdb= setting can’t be found, check that you have created a Shared Directory on the server and that users are able to 'write' to it (see 4.a)

 - If you get an error straight away when running the program, check that the UAC is turned off (see 7.b).
 If it wasn’t you’ll need to reinstall.